-- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - an annual check is completed in the spring term via a questionnaire.
+- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - There is also a safeguarding quiz used in the Spring term to assess staff's understanding and if refresher training is required.

-4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is with our safeguarding leaflet including photos of the DSL's.
+4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures via the signing in screen and the safeguarding leaflet; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
+(See Appendix 2).

 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
-The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
-In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
-[It is recommended that you describe how you will do this e.g. accessing e-courier and disseminating national and local updates to staff, attendance at DSL network meetings, Local Safeguarding Children's Groups, Personal Development].
+The DSL and alternate(s) will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
+In addition to formal training, DSLs will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
+DSL's access e-courier and the lead DSL also disseminates national and local updates to staff via email and through regular DSL meetings, attendance at cluster DSL network meetings where information is shared from Local Safeguarding Children's Groups all alongside Personal Development.

-4.6 Our governing body will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
+4.6 Our Governing Board will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
 This training takes place at induction and is updated regularly.
 Training for Governors to support them in their safeguarding role is available from Norfolk Governor Services.

-4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2023) provides links to guidance on specific safeguarding issues such as Child Exploitation and Female Genital Mutilation.
-In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and within the Safeguarding Section of the Norfolk Schools and Learning Providers website.
+4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2024) provides links to guidance on specific safeguarding issues such as Child Exploitation and Female Genital Mutilation.
+In addition, local guidance can be accessed via Norfolk

+Safeguarding Children Partnership and within the Safeguarding Toolkit on the Norfolk Schools and Learning Providers website.